Friday, 10 April 2015

 Songs of Life: No 4

 After art college I lived in a grimy house-share with dry rot infestations (and three other ex art college students) and a loo that froze in the winter.
-Probably to counteract the filth, much time was spent watching (on terrible, early VHS) 1950s Hollywood musicals where everything was colour-heightened: sugar pinks, sky blue and the whiter than whiteness of Gene Kelly's teeth.
+Probably to counteract the damp and filth, much time was spent watching (on terrible, early VHS) 1950s Hollywood musicals where everything was colour-heightened: sugar pinks, sky blue and the whiter than white-ness of Gene Kelly's teeth.

 I had soundtrack tapes of Some Like it Hot, Danny Kaye films and of course Singing in the Rain in my Morris Traveler; played alternately with Underworld, Ravel and Salsa (had just discovered the wonders of Latin music in a bar in Holborn.)

-On my desert island, I would finally have the time to learn the Charlston, and perhaps tap dancing if there happened to be a few flat rocks, with this playing in my mind.
+On my desert island, I would finally have the time to learn the Charleston, and perhaps tap dancing if there happened to be a few flat rocks - with this playing in my mind.